Hacnine/jahezmart/README.md

 * **Technologies Used**
 * **Installation**
 * **Scripts**
-* **Deployment**

 ### 📝 About
-Jahezmart is a fully developed restaurant website initially created as a homepage but expanded to provide a comprehensive user experience.
+Jahezmart is a fully developed ecommerce website.
 It features essential sections and functionalities commonly required in restaurant websites.

 ### 📝 Project Description